Fix "Taking longer than usual" and transcription errors

 • Mac and Windows: 20-minute maximum.
 At 19 minutes, you'll see a warning that your session is almost up.
 At 20 minutes, the session automatically stops and your transcription is submitted.

 • Android: No fixed session limit.
 Recording continues until you stop it manually.
-For very long content, consider breaking it into multiple sessions for best results.
+For very long content, break it into multiple sessions for best results.

 What does the Android Flow Bubble show during errors?